-- Agreeing the job description with the selection panel and distributing it to the board; - Agreeing a process for candidates nominated by a member of the board or a trusted staff member; - Completing a skills matrix self assessment; - · Arranging first opinion interviews; - Final panel: and - Decision and appointment to KGA board
+- Agreeing the job description with the selection panel and distributing it to the board; - Agreeing a process for candidates nominated by a member of the board or a trusted staff member; - Completing a skills matrix self-assessment; - Arranging first opinion interviews; - Final panel; and - Decision and appointment to KGA board

-Policies and Procedures adopted for the Induction and Training of Trustees
+Policies and procedures adopted for the induction and training of trustees

 Training and induction provided for new trustees depends upon their existing experience.
-Appointments of new trustees are infrequent and induction is tailored to the individual.
+Appointments of new trustees are infrequent, and induction is tailored to the individual.
 Trustees visit academies throughout the trust and meet staff and senior leaders.
 The trust holds formal training sessions for trustees, the content being informed by a regular skills audit.
+The Board has approved a core list of mandatory induction training requirements for all Trustees.
+This covers essential safeguarding and child protection knowledge alongside knowledge in governance and data security.

-Organisational Structure
+Organisational structure